 We know that as IT business owners, our prerogative is to seek and get more clients.
 Demonstrate our talent and grow our business.

 Yes!
-But… Have you ever had a client who demanded top notch services, but in the end refused to pay for your IT services?
+But… Have you ever had a client who demanded top-notch services, but in the end refused to pay for your IT services?
 Or that client with unrealistic expectations that do not map onto the agreed scope?

-Learn how to identify these types of clients through my own experience as a business owner and a few tips to handle the situation before working together result in disappointment.
+Learning how to identify these types of clients through my own experience as a business owner and a few tips to handle the situation before working together result in disappointment.

 In the years I have been in charge of my software development company, on 2 occasions I had the bad experience of working with clients who demanded a lot, and at the end didn’t pay the last milestone.
 Both of those projects started with a very similar pattern which stuck in my mind.
 So when I started noticing similarities with that pattern in a recent negotiation, I quickly pulled out.
 I wasn’t going to fall in the same mistake a third time.